Importance of Socialisation

 Many dogs develop phobias to loud noises like vacuum cleaners, motorbikes or storms.
 Exposing them to these from a young age in a calm and encouraging manner with lots of treats will help to prevent fear behaviour.

-At home you can also build on these skills by exposing your puppy to lots of different sights and sounds.
 Show them your vacuum cleaner and lawn mower or any other noisy appliance when they are turned off.
 Then from a distance briefly switch them on when you have your dog's attention and reward them with a treat if they do not react.
 If they're startled, occupy them with another activity and take the appliance further away before turning it on.
 Eventually you can teach your pet to get closer and closer.
 This tool can be used to help your pet overcome any new fear.

 Socialisation is a critical skill your pet needs from a young age.
 Showing your pet lots of novel things in a safe environment while they're young helps them grow into happy, well adjusted animals that are able to accompany you on all of life's adventures.